BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 ```

 The nested structure of WSAData ([https://learn.microsoft.com/en-us/windows/win32/api/winsock/ns-winsock-wsadata](https://learn.microsoft.com/en-us/windows/win32/api/winsock/ns-winsock-wsadata)) needs space allocated on the stack for the syscall (which populates it), so we look into its prototype as well to determine how much space is needed.
 > The docs show that some fields are no longer used, or of variable size depending on the version.
-Instead of coding our own socket and inspecting in WinDbg, we can use ReactOS docs
+Instead of coding our own socket in C and inspecting in WinDbg, we can use ReactOS docs

 Pertinent info:
-- WSAStartup Version used is 2.2
+- https://doxygen.reactos.org/d0/d96/structWSAData.html has all fields for WSAData
-- [https://doxygen.reactos.org/d0/d96/structWSAData.html#acedc22f14e73bf97545feb47197fac07](https://doxygen.reactos.org/d0/d96/structWSAData.html#acedc22f14e73bf97545feb47197fac07) has all fields for WSAData
+- - We use WSAStartup Version 2.2
 - Max length szDescription is 257 bytes (256 + null term)
 - Max length szSystemStatus is 129 bytes
 - 2 (word) + 2 (word) + 2 (u_short) + 2 (u_short) + 4 (char*) + 257 + 129 = 398 bytes